thewtex/thesis/plaque_strain/plaque_strain.rst

       # smaller than this value, then the frame skip is increased.
       maximumAbsFrameStrain: 0.05
       # In a dynamic frame skip analysis, the percentage of pixels that are
-      # allowed over the the maximumABSFrameStrain before the frame skip is
+      # allowed over the maximumABSFrameStrain before the frame skip is
       # decreased.
       percentFrameStrainOverMaximumStrain: 2.0
       # We crop the region for the above two strain characteristics to be examined